-Chia seeds, quality protein powder, quinoa, ground flax, stevia, coconut oil – these items are all extremely rare in Korea, and expensive if you do find them.
+Chia seeds, quinoa, ground flax, stevia, coconut oil – these items are all extremely rare in Korea, and expensive if you do find them.
 If any of these are things you can't live without, pack them along.
 It may not last you an entire year, but you'll have a small supply to make you feel more at home during your transition to life abroad.

 We packed this little kitchen device on a whim, and we're sure glad we did!
 I love Korean food, but I get pretty sick of all the heavy rice that's served with every meal.
 This small gadget spiral cuts zucchini into healthy "noodles" that I make every time I need a little veggie detox.
 It's simple to use, and and incredibly versatile.
 For a really quick meal, add tomato sauce for "faux" spaghetti.
 Or you can add whatever vegetables you have lying around.
 My favorite is to add tomatoes, mushrooms, and peppers, and then toss it with garlic, lemon, olive oil, salt and pepper.
 I sometimes add chicken to make it a more filling meal.
 Zucchinis are easy to find and relatively cheap in Korea, so if you think you'll be needing a break from the rice and pork, consider packing this handy gadget.

 You can buy a Vegetti here, or at stores like Bed, Bath & Beyond.

 Being that we've lived through many Minnesota winters, we consider ourselves pretty tough.
 But let me tell you, it gets cold here.
 Since we moved to Korea during the heat of August, we didn't think too much about the winter clothes we were packing, and did not bring nearly enough.
 Korea is a country with four drastically different seasons, so be prepared!